 The primary concern of the University is student safety and students are encouraged to report an incident of sexual violence.
-Any other rules violations that come up during the report, investigation, or formal hearing of a sexual violence case will be addressed separately from the sexual violence allegation.
-Use of alcohol or other drugs does not make the victim at fault for sexual violence, and should not be a deterrence from reporting an incident.
+Any other rule violations that come up during the report, investigation, or formal hearing of a sexual violence case will be addressed separately from the sexual violence allegation.
+Use of alcohol or other drugs does not make the victim at fault for sexual violence and should not be a deterrence from reporting an incident.

 If a sexual offense occurs, a complaint can be filed in writing with the University Title IX Coordinator.
-The Title IX Coordinator (or his/her designee) being responsible for oversight of all complaints can: provide assistance in filing a criminal complaint; explain the rights of a victim of sexual violence or a reporter of sexual violence; and explain the process for investigating and adjudicating complaints.
-If desired, the Title IX Coordinator can assist a complainant with notifying the appropriate jurisdictional authority.
-In addition, you can contact any Student Life Office staff member, university administrator, residence hall administrator, faculty member, site coordinator, site assistant, campus/learning center security, or the local police.
+The Title IX Coordinator (or his/her designee) being responsible for oversight of all complaints can: aid in filing a criminal complaint; explain the rights of a victim of sexual violence or a reporter of sexual violence; and explain the process for investigating and adjudicating complaints.
+If requested, the Title IX Coordinator can assist a complainant with notifying the appropriate jurisdictional authority.
+In addition, you may contact any Student Life Office staff member, university administrator, residence hall administrator, faculty member, security, or the local police.
 You can also contact the national Rape Crisis Center toll free at 1-800-656-HOPE (4673) for assistance.
-Counseling, information, and support for sexual offense victims are available through the Student Life Offices and residence halls.
+Counseling, information, and support for sexual offense victims are available through the Student Life Offices.
 The University will assist a victim in any reasonably available way to address emotional and physical needs, including changing academic, residential, transportation, and work situations.